 - Only one fellow per sponsor may apply per application round, and faculty sponsors may not have more than three CRI-supported fellows at any time.

 Newly awarded fellowships provide a stipend of $55,000 for the first year, $57,000 for the second year, and $59,000 for the third year.
-In addition, an allowance of $1,500 per year is allotted to the host institution for use at the sponsor’s discretion to help pay for the fellow’s research supplies, travel to scientific meetings, and/or health insurance.
+Beginning January 2022, an allowance of $5,000 per year is allotted to the host institution for use at the sponsor’s discretion to help pay for the fellow’s research supplies, travel to scientific meetings, health insurance, and/or childcare.

 Deductions for administrative overhead are not allowed from either the stipend or the institutional allowance.
 Payments are made monthly in U.S. currency to the host institution.

-Fellowships can be activated three months after the application deadline but no later than one year following the deadline.
+Fellowships can be activated four months after the application deadline but no later than one year following the deadline.
 Awards activate on the first of the month.

 View Instructions and Apply